 (Vehicle Code 23152 (e) VC)

-Damages that can be recovered by someone who is hit by an intoxicated driver can include:
+Damages you can recover by being hit by an intoxicated driver can include:

 - Medical bills,

 - Car repair bills,